 Method B (ii) is now available in KeyPay, and calculates withholding by averaging all additional payments made in the current financial year over the number of pay periods in a financial year, and applying that to the average total earnings to date.

 Certain industries prefer using the Method B(ii) formula due to a higher frequency of commissions or bonuses payable throughout the year that do not relate to a specific pay period.
 For example, employees may earn a commission based on each product they sell as opposed to reaching a target over a set period of time.
 In this instance, the Method B(ii) formula is deemed a much fairer solution for employees over Method A.

 How do you use Method B(ii) in KeyPay?

 To process a lump sum payment for an employee in a pay run using Method B(ii), click on Actions > Add Lump Sum Payment.
 An earnings line will appear like the below:

-You can enter the appropriate details including pay category, location and the lump sum rate / amount, and then select ‘Method B (ii)’ from the calculation method dropdown.
+Appropriate details can be entered including pay category, location and the lump sum rate / amount, and then select ‘Method B (ii)’ from the calculation method dropdown.

 How do I know the calculation is right?

 Don’t fear - KeyPay provides transparent calculations via a context panel within the pay run.
 The details of how the withholding amount has been calculated, as per ATO guidelines, for each step will display as follows: